 Traditional quantum state tomography requires a number of measurements that grows exponentially with the number of qubits n.
-But using ideas from computational learning theory, we show that "for most practical purposes" one can learn a state using a number of measurements that grows only linearly with n.
-Besides possible implications for experimental physics, our learning theorem has two applications to quantum computing: first, a new simulation of quantum one-way communication protocols, and second, the use of trusted classical advice to verify untrusted quantum advice.
+But using ideas from computational learning theory, we show that one can do exponentially better in a statistical setting.
+In particular, to predict the outcomes of most measurements drawn from an arbitrary probability distribution, one only needs a number of sample measurements that grows linearly with n.
+This theorem has the conceptual implication that quantum states, despite being exponentially long vectors, are nevertheless "reasonable" in a learning theory sense.
+The theorem also has two applications to quantum computing: first, a new simulation of quantum oneway communication protocols, and second, the use of trusted classical advice to verify untrusted quantum advice.